Preparatory Enrollment Program

 In order to ensure a successful 1st year academic experience, the following requirements must be adhered to by all PEP students:

-- Residential Requirement – Students are required to live on the Rhode Island Campus and to maintain themselves in good standing with the Office of Residence Life
+- Residential Requirement – Students are required to live on the Rhode Island College campus and to maintain themselves in good standing with the Office of Residential Life

 - Work Restrictions – It is expected that PEP students commit their time to academics and campus life.
-Seeking off campus employment without prior approval from PEP staff is cause for program dismissal
+Students must receive approval from PEP staff prior to seeking employment.

 Financial Aid Requirements

-All incoming PEP students must complete the FASFA and the Rhode Island College Financial Aid Application by March 1st of their senior year.
-Admitted students who do not complete the financial aid requirements will not be eligible to participate in the PEP summer component and will forfeit their acceptance to PEP.
+All applicants for the Preparatory Enrollment Program must complete the FASFA and the Rhode Island College Financial Aid Application by March 1st of their senior year.
+Admitted students who do not complete the financial aid requirements will not be eligible for enrollment through the Preparatory Enrollment Program.

 Rhode Island College provides you with the best possible financial support.
 All costs of the PEP Spring Session and Summer Program are paid for by Rhode Island College.
 If you are recommended for enrollment in the fall, your financial need, as determined by the Office of Student Financial Aid, will be met 100 percent through grants for your 1st year of study.